Personal Loans & Lines FAQs

 - Refinance your loan to a shorter term

-- I need help making my loan payments.
+- I need help making my mortgage loan payments.
 Who can I contact for assistance?

 Hardships can come in many forms.
-Unemployment, decrease of income, rising expenses, interest rates and/or payments, declining property value, divorce, injury or illness – these are all considered hardships.
+Unemployment, decrease of income, declining property value, divorce, injury or illness – these are all considered hardships.
 If you are experiencing a hardship that is making it difficult for you to pay your bills, there may be help.

 - How much will I have to pay in interest over the life of a loan?